 AC2015: Read Lauren’s Story (pdf) >

-The challenge is open to young people from the club network who are nominated by their Club Leaders for their potential to represent the Boys and Girls Clubs network overseas and do their clubs proud.
+The challenge is open to people 18+ within the club network who are nominated by their Club Leaders, this means not only will the participant will be representing their club but also Essex Boys and Girls Clubs.

 - Applicants must be, or be prepared to become, physically fit enough to take on the challenge.